 - Either one 9″ pie crust (if you want one pie) or 3 packages of the MINI Graham Cracker Pie crusts – they come 6 to a package – that’s what makes them MINI pies!

 - Corn Syrup (we use light – Karo’s, or other)

 - Sugar (you only need 1 cup)

 - Vanilla extract (optional)

 - A small amount of french roast coffee (optional, but it’s the secret “french twist”)

 As for the French Roast – if you’re a coffee drinker, you’re going to be adding anywhere from 1/4 cup to 1/2 cup of strong French Roast to your nutty brew.
 If you don’t like even a hint of coffee flavor, then you can skip that (and go with the traditional vanilla extract).

 Notes from the culinary underground (Elves-R-Us)

 These are not fancy cookbook instructions.
-They are do-it-by-the-seat-of-your-pants (in good heels) instructions.
-A little trial and error.
-Lots of sniff and taste.
-AND HAVE FUN.
+(You knew that, too.)
+They are do-it-by-the-seat-of-your-pants (in good heels) instructions with a little trial and error, lots of sniff and taste, and the requirement to HAVE FUN.
 Do it with your kids!
-Impossible to wreck this recipe.
+It’s impossible to mess up this recipe.